You want to master Italian, right?

 Memrise is designed like a game where students have to fight off an alien invasion by learning Italian.

-Apart from the concept, the layout of the app is very clear and easy to understand, with vocabulary lessons followed by multiple-choice exercises, pictures, and texts as well as conversations between native speakers that can help you understand the use of the words you have just learned.
+Apart from the concept, the layout of the app is very clear and easy to understand, with vocabulary lessons followed by multiple-choice exercises, pictures, and texts as well as conversations between native speakers.

 If you can look beyond its slightly strange concept, Memrise could be a perfect addition to your Italian learning journey.